 Many definitions exist.

-The simplest way to understand S&OP is to see it as a continuous way to synchronize every internal functions against what the company believe is the demand it can sell and agree on the most efficient way to fulfill that demand too early or too late.
+The simplest way to understand S&OP is to see it as a continuous way to synchronize every internal function against what the company believes is the demand it can sell, and agree on the most efficient way to fulfill that demand too early or too late.

-- Key Account Reviews (week 1): to build the unconstrained forecast bottom up (e.g. per key accounts to capture what could be sold for that account if supply is unlimited)?
+To build the unconstrained forecast bottom up (e.g. per key accounts to capture, what could be sold for that account if supply is unlimited)?

-- Demand Review (week 2): to combine the unconstrained bottom up forecasts and check if it makes sense at company and market level (e.g. if all key account in a mature and large company believe they will double sales over the next 6 months, it is potentially unlikely that the market can absorb that?)
+To combine the unconstrained bottom up forecasts and check if it makes sense at company and market level (e.g. if all key accounts in a mature and large company believe they will double sales over the next 6 months, it is potentially unlikely that the market can absorb that?)

-- Supply Review (week 3): to assess the supply required to deliver the demand and optimize and constrain the plan while providing solution to the demand folks to help them shaping and influencing that demand (e.g. you may not have product A but your customers may be happy with an alternative version at a small discount which would be better off than incurring extra costs or add a bullwhip effect in the supply chain to produce product A)
+To assess the supply required to deliver the demand and optimize and constrain the plan, while providing solutions to the demand folks to help them shape and influence that demand (e.g. you may not have product A but your customers may be happy with an alternative version at a small discount which would be better off than incurring extra costs or adding a bullwhip effect in the supply chain to produce product A)

-- Alignment review (week3/4): to align senior stakeholders to provide the best suite of recommendations to the executive session.
+To align senior stakeholders to provide the best suite of recommendations to the executive session.
 Depending on the company culture this may be implicit or explicit.
-This often become explicit with IBP due to a stronger focus on profitability.
+This often becomes explicit with the IBP process due to a stronger focus on profitability.